Huawei releases OS source code in push for own ecosystem

 The Trump administration has essentially barred Huawei from the US market and introduced a series of steadily escalating moves to cut off its access to the computer chips and other technology the company needs to survive.

-Huawei's announcement on HarmonyOS was made at an annual software developers conference that it organises at its headquarters in the southern Chinese city of Shenzhen.
+Huawei's announcement on HarmonyOS was made at an annual software developers conference that it organizes at its headquarters in the southern Chinese city of Shenzhen.

 The move indicates Huawei intends to push ahead with plans to create its own ecosystem, a challenge analysts say is daunting in a world dominated by Android and Apple's iOS.